- Basic Principles of Investing

 IRA: A tax-advantaged retirement account, allowing individuals with earned income to contribute up to $5,500 in 2018 (same in 2017) ($6,500 if age 50 or older) into the account.
 The contributions are sometimes tax-deductible, and earnings are not taxable until the account is drawn upon.

 Interest: The price you pay for borrowing money and the value you receive for lending it.

 Interest-rate risk: The chance that interest rates will rise dramatically while you are holding a low interest-rate investment.

 Investment risk: The chance that an investment will fall in value while you hold it.

 Lifetime Learning Credit: The credit equals 20% of the first $10,000 of qualified education expenses paid annually.
 It is available for any course work at a qualified educational institution that improves job skills.
 Only one Lifetime Learning credit is available to a taxpayer, regardless of the number of students incurring qualified tuition expenses.
-In 2017, to claim the full credit, your modified adjusted gross income (MAGI) must be $65,000 or less or $131,000 or less if you are married and filing jointly.
-If your MAGI is between $55,000 and $65,000 (between $111,000 and $131,000 for married filing jointly), you receive a reduced amount of the credit.
-If your MAGI is over $65,000 ($130,000 for joint filers), you cannot claim the credit.
-These income amounts will be annually adjusted for inflation.
+In 2018 the credit is phased out for joint filers with modified AGI between $112,000 and $132,000 ($131,000 in 2017); and $56,000 and $66,000 ($65,000 in 2017) for single filers.
+The modified adjusted gross income amounts are adjusted annually for inflation.